Cura : Care Beyond Boundaries Logo

 • Severe pain that keeps getting worse instead of slowly improving

-If you notice symptoms like these contact local emergency services or go to the nearest hospital without delay.
-Once you are safe you can inform your clinic or coordination service so they understand what happened and can share information with other doctors if needed.
+If you notice symptoms like these, contact local emergency services or go to the nearest hospital without delay.
+Once you are safe, you can inform your clinic or coordination service so they understand what happened and can share relevant information with other doctors if needed.

 This article is for general information only.
 It does not replace advice from your own doctors or local healthcare services.